Is soup good for weight loss? Here’s what the research says

 Last but not least, keep an eye on the fat content of your soup.
 While butter and cream may taste delicious, they’re far from the healthiest recipe bases.

-Luckily, there are lots of healthy fats which make easy swaps for almost any recipe.
+Luckily, there are lots of healthy fats that make easy swaps for almost any recipe.
 A few ideas include [8][9]:

 - Olive oil: Swap out the butter for extra virgin olive oil.
 To help keep portions in line, you can measure with a teaspoon rather than free pour.